Jan21493/Linkplay/TELNETD.md

 /tmp/bin/busybox telnetd -l/bin/ash;
 ```
 > **Note:**
 > Don't forget to add a ";" at the end inside the quotes.
 Replace all spaces with "+" if you want to create your own URL with curl.
+The length of the message is limited, so don't try to add too much code.

 The tool **_"busybox"_** is like a swiss army knife and combines a lot of CLI commands in a single binary file.
 That file was stripped down in the version that was running on my Linplay device and does not include a telnetd anymore.
 Therefore you have to get a full version from somewhere.